zelal-Eizaldeen/DLH-Project-Reproduce-HurtfulWords/README.md

 `preprocessing_dataset.ipynb`

-**Step 3: Create the MIMIC3 BENCHMARK directory structure** We did this step to be able to get the phenotyping label related file.
-You can either follow the instructions on [this GitHub link](https://github.com/YerevaNN/mimic3-benchmarks) to create the "mimic3-benchmark" folder structure and the files within, by going through the below steps, or run our notebook directly on Google Colab which runs all these steps at one pleace.
+**Step 3: Create the MIMIC3 BENCHMARK directory structure** This step creates the mimicbenchmark folder structure and "phenotyping folder" within, using the downloaded files- D ICD DIAGNOSES, DIAGNOSES ICD, ICUSTAYS, PATIENTS, and ADMISSIONS and used joins between each of them to relate each subject to the diagnosis labels, across all admissions.
+You can either follow the instructions on [this GitHub link](https://github.com/YerevaNN/mimic3-benchmarks) to create the "mimic3-benchmark" folder structure and the files within, by going through the below steps, or run our notebook directly on Google Colab which runs all these steps at one place.
+Whichever method you follow, please note that `extract_subjects.py` and `requirements.txt` would have to be downloaded from this GitHub page within "mimic3-benchmark/mimicbenchmark" folder.

 - **i.** Clone the GitHub Repository: